Overview

 API v2 (Public API v2)

-Vibe Coding + Developer API — Build apps with vibe coding, then extend them programmatically with the Taskade API.
-Combine natural language app building with REST endpoints, webhooks, and MCP connectors for maximum flexibility.
+Vibe Coding + Developer API.
+Build apps with vibe coding, then extend them programmatically with the Taskade API.
+Combine natural language app building with REST endpoints, webhooks, and the hosted MCP server for maximum flexibility.

 - Success responses are wrapped as